martijnvanduijneveldt/py-synologydsm-api/README.rst

 The library automatically login at first request, but you better use the ``login()`` function separately to authenticate.

-It will return a boolean if it successed or faild to authenticate to DSM.
+It will return a boolean if it succeeded or failed to authenticate to DSM.

 If your account need a two-step authentication (2SA), ``login()`` will raise ``SynologyDSMLogin2SARequiredException``.
 Call the function again with a One Time Password (OTP) as parameter, like ``login("123456")`` (better to be a string to handle first zero).
 Store the ``device_token`` property so that you do not need to reconnect with password the next time you open a new ``SynologyDSM`` session.

-Code exemple
+Code example
 ------------

 Every API has an ``update()`` function that is needed to get the first data, then the data is cached and updated at the next ``update()`` call.